 Buying your first home can be a major milestone in your financial journey, but it also comes with long-term financial responsibilities.
-Understanding which aspects of your finances need improvement when considering a first-time home purchase can help you qualify for a mortgage and pay it off successfully.
+Knowing what aspects of your finances you need to bolster as you think about buying a home for the first time can help you qualify for your mortgage and pay it off successfully.

 Your Credit Is Strong Enough